-Policy JFCK - Use of Electronic Communications Equipment by Students created this policy to govern the possession and use of personal electronic devices on school premises, at school-sponsored activities and on school transportation.
+Policy JFCK - Use of Electronic Communications Equipment by Students

+Personal electronic devices have become a common means of communication and information access in today's society.
+However, these devices have the potential of disrupting the orderly operation of the district's schools.
+The district has created this policy to govern the possession and use of personal electronic devices on school premises, at school-sponsored activities and on school transportation.
 For the purposes of this policy "Personal Electronic Device" (PEDs) means a privately owned device that is used for audio, video, or text communication or any other type of computer-like instrument.